Brianna Watts was stuck in a cycle. After growing up in foster homes, and then being adopted by an aunt as a teenager, she became pregnant at 17.

 “That next week I found out I was pregnant once again,” Watts said.

 But this time, she had help.
-The rehab program — called Gateway of Hope — helped her get clean, and she took classes and graduated from Transformation Pathway Christian Women’s Job Corps of Dublin, Texas.
+Gateway of Hope, the rehab program, helped her get clean, and she took classes and graduated from Transformation Pathway Christian Women’s Job Corps of Dublin, Texas.
 She has custody of two of her children, joint custody of another two and is able to periodically see a son who was adopted by a family.

-“I am doing so much better in life, and now I want to pursue college while I have two more years left at Gateway of Hope, so that way when I graduate there, I will have a career laid out for me and be able to provide for my family and finally gain some independence in life with a great support team for whenever I need them,” Watts said.
+“I am doing so much better in life.
+And now I want to pursue college while I have two more years left at Gateway of Hope.
+That way when I graduate, I will have a career laid out for me and be able to provide for my family and finally gain some independence in life with a great support team for whenever I need them,” Watts said.